AnomaliScript/gracious-professionalism-keychain/README.md

 ## Contributing
 You can make your own version of it!
+Feel free to send me another version of the print if you make one that's better tho

 ## License
 This project is licensed under the MIT License.
+(I think so, because this is my first time typing a license 😬)

 ## Contact
 Brandon Kim - anomaliscript@gmail.com (I'm too young to have a LinkedIn acc yet 😔)